johnpapa/angular-styleguide/a1/README.md

   var vm = this;
   ```

-  Note: When creating watches in a controller using `controller as`, you can watch the `vm.*` member using the following syntax.
-(Create watches with caution as they add more load to the digest cycle.)
+  Note: When creating watches in a controller using `controller as`, you can watch the `vm.*` member using the following syntax (Create watches with caution as they add more load to the digest cycle).
+Also use a function as the first argument of the watcher, so that you remain in the scope of the controller.
+In this case vm.title would still be accessible when watcher is hit during digest cycle.

   ```html
   <input ng-model="vm.title"/>